micheleusuelli/micheleusuelli.github.io/articles-html/dsapproaches/dsapproaches.md

 With that in mind, when do we need machine learning?
 How can we explain it in simple terms?

-No matter how well you know your stakeholder, there will always be a gap in the perception of this subject.
+No matter how well you know your stakeholders, there will always be a gap in the perception of this subject.
 Still, you can try to mitigate any risks associated with this gap via getting a better understanding of each other's mind.
-First, you could approach your stakeholder with open questions on the meaning and implications of machine learning and any related topics that you consider relevant.
+Before designing solution, you could approach your stakeholdesr with open questions on the meaning and implications of machine learning and any other relevant topics.
+That will ensure to have a shared language and understanding, at least to some extent.

 To choose and explain the approach, I defined a framework and adopted it on several projects at Microsoft.
 After having acquired some degree of empathy with my audience, I leveraged my **framework to shape the messages into simple explanations**.